-The following is a summary of the principal Canadian federal income tax considerations under the Income Tax Act with respect to the acquisition, ownership and disposition of Units generally applicable to you as at the date of this Annual Information Form if you are an individual (other than a trust) and, for the purposes of the Income Tax Act, are a resident in Canada, deal at arm's length with the Fund and hold Units as capital property.
+The following is a summary of the principal Canadian federal income tax considerations under the Income Tax Act with respect to the acquisition, ownership and disposition of Units generally applicable to you as at the date of this Annual Information Form if you are an individual (other than a trust) and, for the purposes of the Income Tax Act, are resident in Canada, deal at arm's length with the Fund and hold Units as capital property.
+This summary does not apply to a holder that enters into, or has entered into, a "derivative forward agreement", as such term is defined in the Income Tax Act, in respect of Units.

 Generally, Units will be considered to be capital property to a holder provided that the holder does not hold Units in the course of carrying on a business of buying and selling securities and has not acquired Units in one or more transactions considered to be an adventure or concern in the nature of trade.
-Certain Unitholders who might not otherwise be considered to hold their Units as capital property may, in certain circumstances, be entitled to have Units treated as capital property by making the irrevocable election permitted by subsection 39(4) of the Income Tax Act.
+Certain Unitholders who might not otherwise be considered to hold their Units as capital property may, in certain circumstances, be entitled to have Units and all other "Canadian Securities" (as defined in the Income Tax Act) treated as capital property by making the irrevocable election permitted by subsection 39(4) of the Income Tax Act.

-This summary is based on the current provisions of the Income Tax Act and counsel's understanding of the current published administrative and assessing practices of the CRA and the Tax Proposals.
+This summary is based on the current provisions of the Income Tax Act and an understanding of the current published administrative and assessing practices of the CRA and the Tax Proposals.
 This summary assumes that the Tax Proposals will be enacted as proposed.
 Except for the Tax Proposals, this summary does not take into account or anticipate any changes in law, whether by legislative, government or judicial decision or action, nor does it take into account provincial, territorial or foreign income tax legislation or considerations.
 There can be no assurance that the Tax Proposals will be enacted in the form publicly announced or at all.